google/WebFundamentals/src/content/en/updates/posts/2015/11/presentation-api.markdown

 using the [Presentation  API](https://w3c.github.io/presentation-api/) and the [Cast Web SDK](https://developers.google.com/cast/docs/chrome_sender).

+In other words, Cast is now available from Chrome on Android, whereas previously you could only use Cast from desktop with an extension or from Android using a native app.
+This means you can use the Cast Web SDK with Chrome on Android or iOS, and on desktop with the extension, along with native Android and iOS Cast apps.

+The [Google Cast site](https://developers.google.com/cast/) has great resources for Chrome, Android and iOS development, including tutorials, code and samples apps.

 ![Alt text](/web/updates/images/2015/11/presentation-api/screens.jpg)

-In other words, you can now use Cast from Chrome on Android, whereas previously you could only use Cast from desktop with an extension or from Android using a native app.

 At present, you can only cast to a Cast application (registered with Google) but there is work underway to enable the Presentation API to be used from Chrome on Android with any user agent that supports the API.